Cartersville Campus Librarian

 • Master’s degree in Library Science from an ALA-accredited program

-• Minimum of two years supervisory experience, preferably in a library setting
+• Minimum of one year supervisory experience, preferably in a library setting

 • Educational or practical experience in library assessment techniques